rendicott/uggly/doc/README.md

 <a name="uggly-Feed"></a>

 ### Feed
+Feed service can be implemented by the server and must provide a FeedResponse for a given FeedRequest.
+This is to be used as somewhat of a server index of available Pages when the server chooses to implement.
+It is strongly encouraged to implement a Feed because it makes for quality of life improvements for the client&#39;s user

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|